Namespace Terminal.Gui.Drivers

 - NetComponentFactory

-IComponentFactory<T> implementation for native csharp console I/O i.e. v2net.
+IComponentFactory<T> implementation for native csharp console I/O i.e. dotnet.
 This factory creates instances of internal classes NetInput, NetOutput etc.

 - NetInputProcessor